brandur/org/fragments/the-force-awakens.md

   island looking at the ocean and waiting for someone to hand him a lightsaber.
   At least he's got a cool new beard though.

-We get to end the movie with a nice game of _guess Rey's heritage_.
+We get to end the movie with a nice game of "guess Rey's heritage".
 I'm hoping a secret second twin of Han and Leia in a homage to Jacen and Jaina in the books.
 Many others guess Luke's daughter.
 But given that she's almost certainly related to _somebody_, and that somebody was selected by the writers throwing